 However, all is not lost on the attraction front…. yes I’m babbling but this is important, and you don’t need to understand all the chemistry behind it.
 There is a viable, nay a much better alternative to salt which is especially suitable for salted lakes or where you suspect high concentrations of salt has accumulated over a number of years.
 I’ll just say this for now… it’s TWICE as good as salt!

-I’ll cover that and more in SALT Part Two, including how to roughly determine the salt concentrations in your lake with a bit of magic and guesstimating.
+I’ll cover that and more in SALT Part Two, including how to roughly determine the salt concentrations in your lake with a bit of magic pi and approximate guesstimating.
 Knowing how much is already in there will help you make some informed choices on your next home-made and future bait purchases.
 I will also discuss a couple of natural alternative additives to use and in what circumstances to use them.
 Please don’t be deterred by anglers who say additives don’t work; the most important thing you need to consider is WHY and HOW additives work.

 See the Laguna Fishing Products website….